arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ### Overflow

+* if(top2 == top1+1)
+* OR
-*
+* if(top2-1 == top1)

 ![image](https://user-images.githubusercontent.com/54589605/213703994-049747a1-c456-4752-a403-cce1dde464fb.png)

 ### Question on **implementation of two stacks in an array**

 ### Question

 ![image](https://user-images.githubusercontent.com/54589605/213704185-03f9290e-3f6d-4fe4-9b8c-a43ce9c74812.png)

 ### Option 1

 ![stack_question](https://user-images.githubusercontent.com/54589605/213704619-4d78c95b-a89d-4a99-8a2d-1db0dba9182e.png)

+> Here, we are limiting the size of the stacks in the array.
+Space optimization will be hampered.
+If the stacks are not distributed equally i.e one of the stacks is larger/smaller thant the other.

 ### Option 2

 ![stack_question_1](https://user-images.githubusercontent.com/54589605/213705171-26b9dddc-f67a-49b7-88a5-8dd0aa62364f.png)

+> Even if the stacks are not full or have the overflow condition.
+Then also this option we condition to *True* in that case as well, which is wrong.
+Even if have free space to store elements, this condition will say *True* for the array full condition.
+> **top1+top2=maxsize** -> Even though stack is not full, it will give *True* to the stack full condition.

 ### Option 3

 ![stack_question_2](https://user-images.githubusercontent.com/54589605/213704748-c68e5a9a-d347-47cf-ab27-27771fd3b69e.png)

-top1+top2=maxsize -> Even though stack is not full, it will give *True* to the stack full condition.
+> If one of the stack is empty and has free space to store more elements, this will return *True* for the array full condition.

+## Implement more than 2 stacks in an array

+> If we want to do that then we have to given equal space to all of the stacks that we are creating in an array.